tikk3r/flocs/docs/benchmarking/linc-benchmarks.md

 {: .important}
 > For these benchmarks, LINC was run using the runner scripts found [here](https://github.com/tikk3r/flocs/tree/fedora-py3/runners).

 This page aims to collect some basic statistics about LINC runtimes on various systems, to provide users a rough idea of how long a run will take.
 Reported have been obtained from the `real` entry of Linux's `time` command.
+If nothing is specified, a container built for the target architecture was used.

 ## LINC Calibrator